diffusionflow/diffusionflow.github.io/index.md

 A few takeaways for training of diffusion models / flow matching:

 <div style="padding: 10px 10px 10px 10px; border-left: 6px solid #FFD700; margin-bottom: 20px;">
-  <p>1. <strong>Equivalence in weightings</strong>: Weighting function is important for training, which balances the importance of different frequency components of perceptual data.
+  <p>1. <strong>Equivalence in weightings</strong>: The weighting function is important for training, which balances the importance of different frequency components of perceptual data.
 Flow matching weighting is the same as a commonly used diffusion training weighting. </p>
-  <p>2. <strong>Insignificance of training noise schedule</strong>: Noise schedule is far less important to the training objective, but can affect the training efficiency.</p>
+  <p>2. <strong>Insignificance of training noise schedule</strong>: The noise schedule is far less important to the training objective, but can affect the training efficiency.</p>
   <p style="margin: 0;">3. <strong>Difference in network outputs</strong>: The network output proposed by flow matching is new, which nicely balances $\hat{\bf x}$- and $\hat{\epsilon}$-prediction, similar to $\hat{\bf v}$-prediction.</p>
 </div>